-Evidence of ownership- if returning to a property you already own, you will need to provide evidence you own the property eg land registry document, along with the date you will resume living there.
+Evidence of ownership- if returning to a property you already own, you will need to provide evidence you own the property for example, land registry document, along with the date you will resume living there.

-A third party declaration form ie where you have moved or are moving to live with another family member.
+A third party declaration form for instance, where you have moved or are moving to live with another family member.
 The family member will be required to complete a declaration form to confirm you are living at their address.
-Please email the Admissions Team for the form.
+Please email the admissions team for the form.

 One document only from Group Two

 A current, valid full UK photo-card driving licence with signature, showing updated address